utm-cssc/website/content/resources/github.md

 ## Why Github?

-Github has many advantages, such as the ability to create repositories, a location where all files for a project are stored, as well as the ability to fork a repository.
+Github has many advantages such as the ability to create repositories, having a location where all files for a project are stored, as well as the ability to fork a repository.
 This allows other developers to create new projects based off existing projects.